Codecademy/docs/content/swiftui/concepts/views/terms/zstack/zstack.md

 ---
 Title: 'ZStack'
-Description: 'The ZStack view is a layout container where elements, or subviews, are arranged as overlaying one another (back-to-front)'
+Description: 'The ZStack view is a layout container where elements, or subviews, are arranged as overlaying one another (back-to-front).'
 Subjects:
   - 'Mobile Development'
   - 'Computer Science'